Algorithms

 Quasiparticle Ansatz

 The Quasiparticle Ansatz offers an approach to compute low-energy eigenstates in quantum systems, playing a key role in both finite and infinite systems.
-It leverages localized perturbations for approximations, as detailed in this paper.
+It leverages localized perturbations for approximations, as detailed in (Haegeman et al., 2013).

 Finite Systems: